invinciblevenom/debloat_samsung_android/README.md

 # OneUI Debloat Script

 ## How to use Script:
 Just download the latest release, extract the zip file and run the script.
-Tp run the script, connect phone to PC with ADB.
+To run the script, connect phone to PC through ADB.

 Choose between Light or Heavy depending on your usage.
-For normal user it is recommended to use Light Debloat Script.
+For normal user it's recommended to use Light Debloat Script.
 Post debloat script, run the Tweaks script, change the Settings mentioned below and then Restart your phone.

-Warning: It removes almost all apps which can be safely removed.
+Warning: Heavy Debloat script removes almost all apps which can be safely removed.
 Many features may not be available after using this.
+These can be availed after restoring that app.

 ## Change these Settings:
 1. Adaptive Battery: Disabled